sampotts/plyr/readme.md

   <tr>
     <td><code>setVolume</code></td>
     <td>Number</td>
-    <td>Sets the player voume to the provided parameter.
+    <td>Sets the player volume to the provided parameter.
 The value should be between 0 (muted) and 10 (loudest).
 If no parameter is provided, the default volume is used (5).
 Values over 10 are ignored.</td>
   </tr>
   <tr>
     <td><code>toggleMute</code></td>